dmrph/DecibelDetect/docs/weeklyreports/weekly_918.md

 ### David:
   - **Goals from Last Week:**
+    - Get started on Git
+    - Work on JS or Python program for audio input

   - **Progress and Issues:**
     - Created the git repository and set up the requirements and reports folder.